Skip to content

 Why LegitScript verification matters

 Because you cannot inspect a pharmacy yourself, third-party certification is a practical proxy for trust.
 LegitScript is an independent service that certifies healthcare merchants and pharmacies against legal and safety standards, and it is the certification the major ad platforms require of telehealth advertisers.
 A LegitScript-verified operator has cleared an outside review of its licensing and practices.
 It is not the same as FDA approval of the drug, but it is a meaningful signal that the seller is who it says it is.
-On our board, providers such as Ondra Health are noted as LegitScript-verified.
+In our ranking, providers such as Ondra Health are noted as LegitScript-verified.

 How to vet a compounded GLP-1 provider